Noon: Solar noon

+When the Sun contacts the observer's meridian at the observer's zenith, it is perceived to be directly overhead and no shadows are cast.
+This occurs at Earth's subsolar point, a point which moves around the tropics throughout the year.

 The elapsed time from the local solar noon of one day to the next is exactly 24 hours on only four instances in any given year.
 This occurs when the effects of Earth's obliquity of ecliptic and its orbital speed around the Sun offset each other.
-These four days for the current epoch are centered on 11 February, 13 May, 25 July, and 3 November.
+These four days for the current epoch are centered on 11 February, 13 May, 26 July, and 3 November.
 It occurs at only one particular line of longitude in each instance.
 This line varies year to year, since Earth's true year is not an integer number of days.
 This event time and location also varies due to Earth's orbit being gravitationally perturbed by the planets.
 These four 24-hour days occur in both hemispheres simultaneously.
-The precise UTC times for these four days also mark when the opposite line of longitude, 180° away, experiences precisely 24 hours from local midnight to local midnight the next day.
+The precise Coordinated Universal Times for these four days also mark when the opposite line of longitude, 180° away, experiences precisely 24 hours from local midnight to local midnight the next day.
 Thus, four varying great circles of longitude define from year to year when a 24-hour day (noon to noon or midnight to midnight) occurs.

 The two longest time spans from noon to noon occur twice each year, around 20 June (24 hours plus 13 seconds) and 21 December (24 hours plus 30 seconds).
 The shortest time spans occur twice each year, around 25 March (24 hours minus 18 seconds) and 13 September (24 hours minus 22 seconds).

 For the same reasons, solar noon and "clock noon" are usually not the same.
 The equation of time shows that the reading of a clock at solar noon will be higher or lower than 12:00 by as much as 16 minutes.
 Additionally, due to the political nature of time zones, as well as the application of daylight saving time, it can be off by more than an hour.